konfuzio-ai/konfuzio-sdk/docs/web/normalization_documentation_v0.2 (1).md

 Our application is also able to translate certain expressions into so-called boolean values, representing true or false values.
 This is based on certain pre-specified words.
 These words are representing positive or negative connotated responses with certain signal words which can be found down below in the _no_list_ and _yes_list_.

-the pre-specified positive and negative (hence true and false) expressions:
+The pre-specified positive and negative (hence true and false) expressions:
 no_list = ['NEIN', 'NICHT', 'KEIN', 'OHNE', 'NO']
 yes_list = ['VORHANDEN', 'JA', 'MIT', 'YES']